 You have two circulatory systems.
 The famous one – starring your heart, lungs and blood vessels – and your lymphatic system, which desperately needs a publicist.
 Your body has more lymphatic fluid than blood and more lymph ducts than blood vessels.

-The lymphatic system – sometimes described as the circulatory system of our immune function – is a network of fluid, vessels and nodes that sweeps toxins from around our cells, filters out infectious organisms and ensures that harmful substances get to the liver for extraction and the kidneys for excretion.
+The lymphatic system – sometimes described as the circulatory system of our immune function – is a network of fluid, vessels and nodes that

 The elaborate system of lymph vessels snakes through our bodies, intertwined with our blood vessels.
 It’s punctuated by a series of lymph nodes – mesh-like tissues loaded with killer cells that catch and destroy invading germs.
 The most famous ones are the two you can feel at the base of your jaw bone (called cervical nodes) that swell with you have an infection.
 But there are hundreds of such defenders, concentrated in the armpits, groin, and neck.